 This post may contain affiliate links.
 Please read our disclosure policy.

-Imagine a sweet thick and butter sugar cookie topped with a luscious pink almond frosting, Now imagine that melting in your mouth with every bite you take.
-Well, these Crumbl sugar cookies are just that.
+Imagine a sweet, thick butter sugar cookie topped with luscious pink almond frosting, and then imagine that melting in your mouth with every last bite.
+Well, these homemade Crumbl sugar cookies are just that and then some!

 This copycat recipe is one of the most popular cookies on the site.
 Of course, I have a lot more Crumbl Cookies copycat recipes where that came from but at the same time, simple sugar cookies are my jam!